-At the heart of my work, I collaborate with you in tending to your emotional life, helping you build resilience and cultivate sustainable happiness.
-I practice psychotherapy from a perspective informed by Depth Psychology, Buddhism, Recovery, and Neuropsychology.
+At the heart of her work, Paulina collaborates with you in tending to your emotional life, helping you build resilience and cultivate sustainable happiness.
+She practices psychotherapy from a perspective informed by Depth Psychology, Buddhism, Recovery, and Neuropsychology.

-I work with individuals, couples, parents and co-parents, people seeking to move into healthy relationships, individuals seeking to effect change, and people overwhelmed by maladaptive patterns in their lives.
-With a profound belief in the capacity for people to transform themselves, I can create a safe space to heal and grow.
+Paulina works with individuals, couples, parents and co-parents, people seeking to move into healthy relationships, individuals seeking to effect change, and people overwhelmed by maladaptive patterns in their lives.
+With a profound belief in the capacity for people to transform themselves, she can create a safe space to heal and grow.

 - Anxiety, Depression, and Low Self-Esteem

 - Trauma, PTSD Recovery and Healing

 - Relationships and Couples’ Communication